sujith-eag/vu-library/docs/java/java_core/05_arrays/03_text_block_ternary_operator.md

 `str.length()` is used for String
 `str.length` for array of string type

-____

-#### Type Inference wit local variables
+## Type Inference with local variables

-when a variable is initialized, the type of the initializer must be the same as (or convertible to) the declared type of the variable.
+When a variable is initialized, the type of the initializer must be the same as (or convertible to) the declared type of the variable.
 Thus, in principle, it would not be necessary to specify an explicit type for an initialized variable because it could be inferred from the type of its initializer.

-To support local variable
-type inference, the context-sensitive keyword var was added to Java.
+To support local variable type inference, the context-sensitive keyword `var` was added to Java.

-To use local variable type inference, the variable must be declared with var as the type name and it must include an initializer.
+To use local variable type inference, the variable must be declared with `var` as the type name and it must include an initializer.

 ```java
 double avg = 10.0

 var avg = 10.0
 ```
-Both will be of type double
+Both will be of type double. `var` is context-sensitive. `var` is a placeholder for the actual inferred type.

-var is context-sensitive.
-When it is used as the type name in the context of a local variable declaration, it tells the compiler to use type inference to determine the type of the variable being declared based on the type of the initializer.
-Thus, in a local variable declaration, var is a placeholder for the actual inferred type.

 ```java
 var myArray = new int[10];

 var[] myArray = new int[10]; // Wrong
 var myArray[] = new int[10]; // Wrong